 - By bus – the centre of Torino is easily reachable in 30 minutes using the ARRIVA bus service. https://torino.arriva.it/linee-aeroportuale-tpl-torino-centro-torino-airport/

-- By taxi – the taxi area is located at the exit of the arrivals terminal and reach the city centre in about 30 minutes.
+- By taxi – the taxi area is located at the exit of the arrivals terminal and reaches the city centre in about 30 minutes.

 2. Milano Malpensa International Airport

-This airport is located at about 100 kms from Torino and offers daily international and intercontinental flights.
+This airport is located about 100 km from Torino and offers daily international and intercontinental flights.

 Getting to the airport:

 - By car – from Torino: A4 Milano-Torino motorway, exit Novara, S.S. (national road) 32, direction Oleggio, follow the directions for Malpensa.
 From Alessandria/Genoa: A26 motorway, exit Sesto Calende, direction Somma Lombardo, follow the directions for Malpensa.

 - By bus – daily connections with Torino https://torino.arriva.it/linee-commerciali-torino-milano-malpensa/, journey time 2 hours approximately.

 Piemonte’s railway system has more than 2,000 km.
 Piemonte’s central location in relation to the most important European rail connections is also reinforced by the high-speed line, already partly operational, which will be completed in the next few years.

 Piemonte is equipped with efficient and modern access routes and is reachable from all over Europe through five motorways: